lacasera/api-jwt-scaffold/README.md

 ## Installation
 `
-NB: always instal this package on a fresh install of laravel since it will overwrite some existing files `
+NB: always install this package on a fresh install of laravel since it will overwrite some existing files `

 You can install the package via composer: